After a busy and largely successful 2017, the Houston Area Chamber of Commerce is set for an even bigger 2018.

 The success of chamber-hosted events like the Monster Trucks shows hasn’t gone unnoticed, Quinlan said.

 “We’re bringing more people to town and it’s making a difference.” she said.
 “For example, the Monday after the Monster Trucks, I had people from several restaurants call me and tell me their sales were up that weekend.
-And that’s what we’re trying to do; the chamber’s not trying to make money, we’re trying to being people into town who will spend their money and benefit local businesses.”
+And that’s what we’re trying to do; the chamber’s not trying to make money, we’re trying to bring people into town who will spend their money and benefit local businesses.”

 The chamber will host several big events in 2018, including one on the Saturday night of the Old Settlers Reunion (set for July 26-28, in conjunction with the Texas County Fair), which Quinlan said isn’t finalized just yet.
 The Settlers Reunion figures to feature a lawnmower race on Thursday night and a pony pull Friday night.